berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 #### Garbage collection & Lua versions

 All that remained was to tell Lua's garbage collector about my mallocs.
 In Lua 5.4 this would have been easy: just add node method `__gc = cachearray_free` to the object.
-But `__gc` doesn't work, in Lua 5.1, on tables (which is what our node object is), and we wanted lua-yottadb to support Lua 5.1 since LuaJIT is stuck on the Lua 5.1 interface – so some people still use Lua 5.1.
+But `__gc` doesn't work in Lua 5.1 on tables (which is what our node object is), and we wanted lua-yottadb to support Lua 5.1 since LuaJIT is stuck on the Lua 5.1 interface – so some people still use Lua 5.1.
 Instead of simply setting `__gc = cachearray_free`, I had to allocate memory using Lua's "full userdata" type, which is slower than malloc, but at least it provides memory that is managed by Lua's garbage collector.[^5.1garbage]

 Lastly, I made some unit tests, and I thought I'd be done.
 But node creation wasn't really any faster.